egonw/biohackathon-europe-wikidata/paper/paper.md

 of this report.
 The graph is created using data from Wikidata, which is used by Scholia to create the profile pages of the individual participants and the overall event page.

-This graph currently lists only the participants that have a Wikidata item, that also lists their participationt to the BioHackathon.
+This graph currently lists only the participants that have a Wikidata item, list their participation in this BioHackathon, and have co-authors are least one article with another participant.

 The following steps can be taken to add a participant to this graph:

 1. First, check if the author is already known to Wikidata.
 Use one of the following patterns:
    * [https://scholar.toolforge.org/orcid/0000-0001-9773-4008](https://scholar.toolforge.org/orcid/0000-0001-9773-4008)
    * [https://scholar.toolforge.org/github/egonw](https://scholar.toolforge.org/github/egonw)
-   * Or just search by name and check the details for the person
+   * Or just search by name and check the details for the person (see also the *Author Disambiguator* below).
+You can use the ORCID profile as method to triage if you have the right person.
 2. If missing, create a Wikidata item for the participant.
 This requires an ORCID.
 If not, [create a new Wikidata item](https://www.wikidata.org/wiki/Special:NewItem).
 Add as much information as you can, but at least the following statements:add your ORCID and name.
    1. Add a statement that you are a person.
 This can be done by adding the following statement: instance of (`P31`) human (`Q5`).
    2. Add a statement that you have an ORCID.
 This can be done by adding the following statement: ORCID iD (`P496`) and your ORCID.